tpimh/pspgl-docs/README.md

 Getting the code
 ================

-The pspdev.org Subversion server is probably the best way to get the code.
-You can [browse it](http://svn.pspdev.org/listing.php?repname=psp&path=%2Ftrunk%2Fpspgl%2F&rev=0&sc=0) or check it out with Subversion (`svn co svn://svn.pspdev.org/psp/trunk/pspgl`).
+The pspdev GitHub is probably the best way to get the code.
+You can [browse it](https://github.com/pspdev/pspgl) or clone it with git (`git clone https://github.com/pspdev/pspgl.git`).

-I locally maintain the code with the [Mercurial](http://selenic.com/mercurial) source control system.
-This is a simple, portable system which runs on Unix, Mac and Windows systems.
-If you want to hack on PSPGL's code, then the best thing to do is install Mercurial, and pull a current tree from [http://hg.goop.org/pspgl/jsgf](http://hg.goop.org/pspgl/jsgf).
-The tag "working" marks the version I last tested as working reasonably well (ie, not completely broken); it may or may not be the tip.
-Use `hg update -C working` to get this version.

-All the source is browsable at [http://hg.goop.org/pspgl/jsgf](http://hg.goop.org/pspgl/jsgf).
-You can download the complete source archive of the "tip" version as a [.zip](http://hg.goop.org/pspgl/jsgf?cmd=archive;node=working;type=zip) or [.tar.gz](http://hg.goop.org/pspgl/jsgf?cmd=archive;node=working;type=gz) file.
+You can download the complete source archive of the "master" branch as a [.zip](https://github.com/pspdev/pspgl/archive/refs/heads/master.zip) or [.tar.gz](https://github.com/pspdev/pspgl/archive/refs/heads/master.tar.gz) file.

-I also maintain a separate archive of my changes as patches at [http://hg.goop.org/pspgl/patches](http://hg.goop.org/pspgl/patches).
-Again, these can be downloaded as a [zip](http://hg.goop.org/pspgl/patches?cmd=archive;node=tip;type=zip) or [.tar.gz](http://hg.goop.org/pspgl/patches?cmd=archive;node=tip;type=gz) file.
-The `series` file lists what order the patches should be applied in.

 Status
 ======